YukiAtsusaka/logical/README.md

 <br/>

-## `emerge`: Simulated the Probability of Minority Candidate Emergence with Specified Values of *M* and *C*
+## `emerge`: Predict the Probability of Minority Candidate Emergence and Electoral Success with Specified Values of *M* and *C*
-Generate a probability of minority candidate emergence with specified values of *M* and *C* as follows:
+Predict a probability at which minority candidates run for office and win races in districts with specified values of *M* and *C* as follows:

 ```r
 rmargin = c(20, 50, 30)